Web-Dev-Collaborative/ecommerce-product-page/README.md

 ### What I learned

 This was my first Intermediate project, and I'm really excited about the stack that I used.
 It wasn't a really big project, but it was big enough for Tailwind CSS.
-I used Tailwind CSS before in a small project, however, this time around it was completely different experience.
+I used Tailwind CSS before in a small project, however, this time around it was a completely different experience.
 Although, I like Tailwind CSS a lot, I don't think one can use it in each and every project.
 Sometimes, I want to take the control in my hands, and in that case styled-components come to help.
-In brief, cool project, that helped me to know Tailwind better and decide in what type of project I'd like to use it in the future.
+In brief, a cool project, that helped me to know Tailwind better and decide in what type of project I'd like to use it in the future.

 ### Useful resources